-On completion of the course, to earn the grade Pass the student should at least be able to:
+On completion of the course, to earn the mark Pass, the student should at least be about to:

 - explain the basic principles of the scientific work and the research methodology with reference to modern linguistics (general linguistics),

-- present, analyse and critically review relevant scientific articles within the field of linguistics (general linguistics) and
+- describe, analyse and critically examine relevant scientific articles within the field of linguistics (general linguistics), and

-- work with a certain degree of independence, clearly formulate and critically discuss theoretical and methodological assumptions and make adequate professional oral and written presentations of the results.
+- work with a certain level of independence, clearly formulate and critically discuss theoretical and methodological assumptions and make adequate professional oral and written presentations of the results.

-The instruction consists of lectures, exercises and assessment.
-The student's own learning activities are crucial for the completion of the course.
+Instruction consists of lectures, workshops and assessment.
+The student's own learning activities are of major importance for the outcome on this course.

-The course can not be chosen, if the student has read the course earlier Current research fields within linguistics (5LN142).
+The course may be taken even if the student has already taken the course Current Trends in Linguistics (5LN142).

 - Reading list valid from Autumn 2023, version 4